taajik/msgr/README.md

 ## Installation

-First, as usual, you need to clone the project and install the requirements (psycopg2 is only required for PostgreSQL).
+First, as usual, you need to clone the project and install the requirements.

 Then you have to set up the settings.
 They are located at [project/settings](/project/settings).
 There are different setting files there.